 DP12232 Moral Hazard: Experimental Evidence from Tenancy Contracts

-We report results from a field experiment designed to estimate the effects of tenancy contracts on agricultural input choices, risk-taking, and output.
-The experiment induced variation in the terms of sharecropping contracts: some tenants paid 50% of output in compensation for land usage; others paid 25%; again others paid 50% of output and received cash, either fixed or stochastic.
-We find that tenants with higher output share utilized more inputs, cultivated riskier crops, and generated 60% more output relative to control.
-Cash transfers did not effect farm output.
-We interpret the increase in output as the incentive effect of sharecropping.
+Agricultural productivity is particularly low in developing countries.
+Output sharing rules that make farmers less-than-full residual claimants of their produce are seen as one of the main drivers of low agricultural productivity.
+We report results from a field experiment designed to estimate and understand the effects of sharecropping contracts on agricultural input choices, risk-taking, and output.
+The experiment induced variation in the terms of sharecropping contracts.
+After agreeing to pay 50% of their output to the landlord, tenants were randomized into three groups: (i) some kept 50% of their output; (ii) others kept 75%; (iii) others kept 50% of output and received a lump sum payment at the end of their contract, either fixed or stochastic.
+We find that tenants with higher output shares utilized more inputs, cultivated riskier crops, and produced 60% more output relative to control.
+Income or risk exposure have at most a small effect on farm output; the increase in output should be interpreted as an incentive effect of the output sharing rule.